Version 3.0.1 - Release Date 2024-02-05.

 M.A.U.V.E.
 (Multiguideline Accessibility and Usability Validation Environment) is a system to evaluate accessibility of Web sites by checking their HTML and CSS code through guidelines, which are to be specified through an XML-compliant specification language called L.W.G.D (Language for Web Guideline Definition) that maintains the guidelines separated from the underlying logic.
 MAUVE++ aims to reduce the cost of validation, increase consistency in the identification of the problematic parts, and extend the set of features that can be assessed.
 It is not able to identify all the possible accessibility problems since in some cases human intervention is necessary for this purpose.Its main features are: .

 MAUVE++ is easy to use.
-At https://mauve.isti.cnr.it, you can indicate the way what to evaluate (single page or multi page validation) and enter the corresponding web address.
+At https://mauve.isti.cnr.it, you can indicate the way what to evaluate (single page or creating projects (set of pages to validate)) and enter the corresponding web address.

-In order to indicate the level of accessibility detected MAUVE++ provides two metrics.
+In order to indicate the level of Web page accessibility detected MAUVE++ provides two metrics.

 MAUVE++(Multiguideline Accessibility and Usability Validation Environment) is a system to evaluate accessibility of websites by checking their HTML and CSS code through guidelines, it provides validation results for different types of stakeholders, and supports validation of W3C guidelines.

 Download from GitHub the supported guidelines definition in the XML language